NEXT MEETING SEPTEMBER 16th CVP GENERAL MEETING

 Central Valley Prospectors is an Official Chapter of GPAA.
 You do not need to be a member of GPAA to join CVP and we charge no dues.
 We are a non-profit (501-c-3) small mining and prospecting club.
 CVP is dedicated to providing education and increased public awareness of prospecting and mining, as well as lots of fun.
 We own our own claims and provide outside programs for various groups.
 We welcome all ages, including families with children.

 Kids are welcome at the meetings.
-But where did they all go!
-The kid's table has been suspended until the kids come back.
+The kid's table has been has been reactivated with fun stuff to do.

 COMMONS Groups Available